hyperspy/hyperspy/doc/user_guide/io.rst

 It's recommended that a "mapping" dictionary is passed to the load or file_reader to translate stored original_metadata to hyperspy signal metadata.
-For example to map a hdf5 entry to hyperspy metadata.
+For example to map a nexus entry to hyperspy metadata.

 .. code-block:: python

-   >>> nexus_mapping = {"entry.instrument.beamline.DCM.dcm_energy":("Acquisition_instrument.TEM.beam_energy",None)}
+   >>> nexus_mapping = {"entry.instrument.energy.value":("Acquisition_instrument.TEM.beam_energy",None)}
    >>> a = hs.load("test.nxs",mapping=nexus_mapping)

-Hyperspy metadata is stored with "original_metadata" in the file Hyperspy metadata is not automatically restored when a signal is loaded from a Nexus file.
+Hyperspy metadata is stored with "original_metadata" in the file Hyperspy metadata is not automatically restored when a signal is loaded from a Nexus file for the reasons given previously.
 A mapping dictionary is the preferred method to map file metadata to hyperspy metdata.

 Inspecting